Cape York Peninsula

-Cape York Peninsula is a large peninsula located in Far North Queensland, Australia.
-It is the largest unspoiled wilderness in northern Australia.
+The Cape York Peninsula is a peninsula located in Far North Queensland, Australia.
+It is the largest wilderness in northern Australia.
 The land is mostly flat and about half of the area is used for grazing cattle.
 The relatively undisturbed eucalyptus-wooded savannahs, tropical rainforests and other types of habitat are now recognised and preserved for their global environmental significance.
 Although much of the peninsula remains pristine, with a diverse repertoire of endemic flora and fauna, some of its wildlife may be threatened by industry and overgrazing as well as introduced species and weeds.